Marianne Ihlen: Hydra

-In mid-November, over her parents’ objections, the reunited couple departed by train for Greece, with plans to be away for a year, with Jensen intending to spend the time writing.
+In mid-November, over her parents' objections, the reunited couple departed by train for Greece, with plans to be away for a year, with Jensen intending to spend the time writing.
 Disembarking from the train in Hamburg, they purchased a second-hand Volkswagen Beetle.
 Driving south they visited Venice and Rome before passing through Yugoslavia into Greece.
 On the way south from Thessaloniki, Ihlen was forced to have an emergency operation for appendicitis in the village of Lamia.
 Ihlen remained in hospital for a week recovering, and it was not until December that they reached Athens, where they stayed with their friends Per and Else Berit who had moved there the year before.
 Jensen had originally intended that they rent an apartment in Athens, but their friends suggested they could live more cheaply on the island of Hydra, which was three hours away by ferry.
-After visiting Delphi the couple drove down to Erminoni in the Peloponnese, where their landlady at the place they stayed allowed them to park their car in her garden.
+After visiting Delphi the couple drove down to Ermioni in the Peloponnese, where their landlady at the place they stayed allowed them to park their car in her garden.
 It was from there that they took a ferry to Hydra.

 After initially renting, Jensen used part of an advance of 40,000 kroner that he had received from Groth for his next book to purchase a house on Kala Pigadia Street on Hydra for approximately US$2,500.
-After making repairs to the house, the couple were left with just over US$2,000 on which to live on until Jensen’s next book was published, with the house offered as security for one year’s line of credit at a local grocery store.
+After making repairs to the house, the couple were left with just over US$2,000 on which to live until Jensen's next book was published, with the house offered as security for one year's line of credit at a local grocery store.

 The house was simple with an outside toilet and electricity for only one hour in the evening and one hour in the morning.
 Otherwise, they used paraffin lamps.
 The couple soon became a component part of the foreign community on the island, and friends with Charmian Clift and her husband, novelist George Johnston.
 Some months later the Swedish writer Göran Tunström arrived on the island and rented a house close by, becoming a friend.
 Ihlen remained on Hydra when it was necessary for Jensen to travel back several times to Norway to capitalise on the success of his novel, Ikaros – ung mann i Sahara.